cabforum/servercert/docs/BR.md

 ##### 3.2.2.5.6 ACME “http-01” method for IP Addresses

-Confirming the Applicant's control over the IP Address by performing the procedure documented for an “http-01” challenge in draft 04 of “ACME IP Identifier Validation Extension,” available at <https://tools.ietf.org/html/draft-ietf-acme-ip-04#section-4>.
+Confirming the Applicant's control over the IP Address by performing the procedure documented for an “http-01” challenge in RFC 8738.

 ##### 3.2.2.5.7 ACME “tls-alpn-01” method for IP Addresses

-Confirming the Applicant's control over the IP Address by performing the procedure documented for a “tls-alpn-01” challenge in draft 04 of “ACME IP Identifier Validation Extension,” available at <https://tools.ietf.org/html/draft-ietf-acme-ip-04#section-4>.
+Confirming the Applicant's control over the IP Address by performing the procedure documented for a “tls-alpn-01” challenge in RFC 8738.

 #### 3.2.2.6 Wildcard Domain Validation